Skip to content

 All session messages use a standard subject hierarchy:

-x1.session.{session_id}.events -- sidecar publishes, clients subscribe
+x1.session.{session_id}.events -- sidecar publishes, clients subscribe (X1Message envelope)

-x1.session.{session_id}.input -- clients publish, sidecar subscribes
+x1.session.{session_id}.input -- clients publish, sidecar subscribes (user input)

-x1.provider.{domain}.* -- provider request/reply (graph, files, etc.)
+x1.provider.{domain}.* -- provider request/reply (graph, vector, files, docs, sheets, calendar, email, preview)

 The platform treats agent runtimes as pluggable.
 A runtime must expose two HTTP interfaces from the agent container: